It depends on who you train and certify with!

-The EFW Canada process comprises several steps that are described on their website.
-A popular timeline which allows you to complete the core training within 18 months would be for you to complete the Exploration Training (15 hours distance education plus two days workshop) plus the two weeks (ten days in the Quebec program) of Focus training during the first year.
-The next year you would complete the internship, supervision and personal growth requirements and attend the final week of training, the Integration Training.
-You are required to have two hours of supervision, 15 hours of EFW work experience (part of your internship requirement) and to have applied for the EFW Canada certification program before doing the Integration training.
+The EFW Canada process comprises several steps that are described on the certification section of their website.
+A popular timeline which allows you to complete the core training within about 18 months would be for you to complete the Exploration Training (15 hours distance education plus two days on-site workshop) plus the two weeks of on-site Focus training during the first year, usually within a May to October timeline.
+The following year you would complete the internship, supervision and personal growth requirements and attend the final week of training, the one week Integration Training.

 But there is lots of flexibility!